1 year ago

 Two somber dates this week:

 Tuesday marked the 10-year anniversary of the plane crash involving Lokomotiv Yaroslavl, Sept.
-7, 2011, that claimed 44 lives, including former NHLers Brad McCrimmon, the team’s new coach, Igor Korolev, Alexander Karpotsev, Karlis Skrastins, Ruslan Salei, Karel Rachunek, Josef Vasicek and Pavol Demitra.
+7, 2011, that claimed a total of 44 lives, including former NHL players Brad McCrimmon, who was the team’s coach, Igor Korolev, Alexander Karpotsev, Karlis Skrastins, Ruslan Salei, Karel Rachunek, Josef Vasicek and Pavol Demitra.

 The 20th anniversary of the Sept.
 11, 2001 terrorist attacks on the World Trade Center in New York and the Pentagon is Saturday.
 Former Oilers’ scout Garnet Bailey and Mark Bavis, who were both scouting for the L.A.
 Kings at the time, were on the second flight that hit the towers.